dotMorten/ExtensionSDKSample/README.md

 # ExtensionSDKSample
-Sample project showing how to create an Extension SDK from a WIndows Universal Control Llibrary
+Sample project showing how to create an Extension SDK from a Windows Universal Control Llibrary

 Projects: